You are here

 Ecotourism and Environmental Stewardship in Nelson BC and Kootenay Lake

 If you’re hoping to make your next vacation a green one, Nelson BC and the Kootenay Lake region is the place to be.
 Ecotourism, Environmental Stewardship, and sustainable travel are all terms we hear a lot in our region, and for good reason: It matters to us.

 Green Hotels & Sustainable Lodging

 If you’d like to stay in a certified green hotel, Nelson has two hotels with the coveted “GreenKey” rating.
 Both the Prestige Lakeside Resort and the Best Western Baker Street Inn have scored a “3-Key” rating.
 If sustainable practices are important but certification is not required, you’ll find Nelson, Kaslo and the Kootenay Lake area have a large number of hotels, bed and breakfasts and inns that adhere to a high standard of environmentally friendly practices.

 Eating Locally and Drinking Sustainably

 Eating locally is a priority for our community as well.
 Our local supermarket, the Kootenay Co-op, is the largest and most successful independent natural food co-operative in Canada.
 Recent changes to the definition of “local” food inspired them to create a “true local” campaign, so you can be sure that the food you buy will be really, truly local to the Nelson and Kootenay Lake region.
-Beyond the co-op, Nelson has many more local and organic dining and food choices.
+Beyond the co-op, Nelson has markets, and many more local and organic dining and food choices.
 We’re also home to Nelson Brewing Company (NBC), the first certified organic brewery in British Columbia.

 If you’re interested in our backcountry, there are lots of options available for you.
 Backcountry Skiing Canada lists many lodges, including those that are part of the Alpine Club of Canada as well as private lodges.
 And for eco-tours, ROAM, "Rivers, Oceans, And Mountains" is an ecotour operator based in Nelson but offers tours all around the world, and in their own backyard.
 For a series of articles on the different tours operated by ROAM, including a few from our region, take a look at the reviews on their website.